King's Quest I: Plot

-Sir Graham embarked upon a quest for the items through Daventry, climbing a magic beanstalk to the Land of the Clouds, where he recovered the chest of gold, facing leprechauns to retrieve the shield and a dragon to get back the mirror.
-After retrieving all the items, Graham returned to the throne room in time to present them to the king before he died.
-As the king died, he passed on the rule of Daventry to Sir Graham as promised.
+In all versions of the game, Sir Graham embarks upon a quest for the items through Daventry, climbing to the Land of the Clouds to recover the chest of gold, facing underground leprechauns to retrieve the shield, and outwitting a dragon to get back the mirror.
+After retrieving all the items, Graham returns to the throne room in time to present them to the king.
+Just before the king dies, he passes on the rule of Daventry to Sir Graham as promised.